rs-ipfs/rust-ipfs/http/README.md

 cargo run -p ipfs-http -- init --profile test --bits 2048
 ```

+The `--profile` option allows the user to use a set of defaults.
+Currently
+only `test` is supported.
+The `--bits` option specifies the length of the RSA
-The output should return a peer id and confirm the path of the newly
+keys to be used.
+The output should return a peer id and confirm the path of the
-initialised node is either the default or the `IPFS_PATH`.
+newly initialised node is either the default or the `IPFS_PATH`.

 The `.rust-ipfs` directory now contains a configuration file, `config`: